kangaskahn/showposts/README.md

 #### Options:

-`count`
-: the amount of posts you wish to display.
-: Default is 1.

 `category`
 : the name/slug of the category you wish to display.
-Separate multiple with a comma *without spaces*, e.g. `news,events,media`.
+:Now allows for category slug name or category IDs separated by commas with no spaces. `category="1,2,3"` or `category="news,events,stats"`
 : Default is none.

+`count`
+: the amount of posts you wish to display.
+: Default is `-1`, for unlimited posts.

 `excerpt`
 : Set to false to hide the excerpt.
-: Default is true.

-`postdate`
-: Set to false to hide the date.
 : Default is true.

 `orderby`